All You Need To Know Before Driving Iceland's Ring Road

 We want to include this as we have had a lot of inquiries about traveling the ring road in October.
-Traveling the ring road at that time is fairly easy.
-Of course, some parts of the country may be covered in snow at that time but the weather is usually still calm.
+Traveling the ring road at that time is fairly straightforward.
+Of course, some parts of the country may be covered in snow at that time, but the weather is usually still calm.

-Visiting Iceland in October is a great choice if you want to experience the Northern Lights as the sun has started setting sooner, you will get warmer weather than in December- February and there are fewer chances of storms.
-The daylight is still around 9 hours in October with sunrise around 08:00 and sunset between 18:15-30.
+Visiting Iceland in October is an excellent choice if you want to experience the Northern Lights as the sun has started setting sooner, you will get warmer weather than in December- February, and there are fewer chances of storms.
+The daylight is still around 9 hours in October, with sunrise around 08:00 and sunset between 18:15-30.

 The average temperature in Iceland in October is from 7-2° Celcius (44-36° F)